TABLE OF CONTENTS

 2. Personal Identification Number.

 Cardholder will need to select a Personal Identification Number (“PIN”) for the Card through the Website or Mobile App or by calling Customer Support.
 Card must be activated before the PIN is usable.
 See the activation instructions above in sub-section 1, captioned “Activate the Card.”
-Do not write or keep a PIN with the related Card.
-A PIN should never be shared with anyone.
+Cardholder must not reveal their User ID, Password, or PIN or provide Account or Card numbers (collectively, “Account Credentials”) to any person not authorized by Customer to use Account or Card; not write the PIN anywhere on Card or on anything kept with Card; and not leave a computer terminal or mobile device unattended after logging in and accessing Account.
 When entering a PIN into a terminal, Cardholder should ensure it cannot be observed by others; the PIN should not be entered into any terminal that appears to be modified or suspicious.
 If Cardholder believes someone has gained unauthorized access to their PIN, Customer Support should be immediately advised.

 3. Additional Users.